I paint and live in beautiful Bear River, Nova Scotia, Canada.

 My immersion in creativity came naturally.
 My parents were involved in writing, publishing, the arts, and in social justice politics.
 My father operated an enormous Linotype machine and I grew up with a love of the smell of oil-based printers’ inks and a deep appreciation for type and the craft of typesetting.
 My mother was a painter, writer and gardener.
 I owe so much to them both, including my inquisitiveness and the ‘normalness’ of having art materials around the house.

-As a teen, I attended a full time 3 year fine art and fine craft program that still operates today in Toronto.
-I was introduced to many different mediums – clay, sculpture, printmaking, weaving and painting at the Art Center at Central Technical School.
+At the Art Center at Central Technical School.I attended a 3 year fine art and craft program where I was introduced to many different mediums – clay, sculpture, printmaking, weaving and painting.

-Together, we pursued art in the spaces that weren’t filled with raising our 2 creative children and working 9-5.
-I went back to school so I could work as a Library Technician, then as Librarian in education.
-There were many busy years of being a mother, working full time and taking distance ed courses to get my Arts BA.
+Together, we pursued art along with raising our 2 creative children and working 9-5.
+I returned to school so I could work as a Library Technician, then as Librarian in education.
+There were many busy years of being a mother, working full time and taking university distance education courses towards an Arts BA.

 In 2007, our children grown, Larry and I left Toronto behind to resume chasing the dream of painting and silversmithing full time in this rural village of artists in eastern Canada.

 It was and is a wonderful move.
 The pace has slowed, and folks are friendly.

 The past 17 years have taken me on a journey in creativity.
 I have a rich inner and outer life, steeped in beauty with the ability to develop and grow in ways I had never imagined.